Certified eProgram for Risk Prevention

 Chapter 6: Addiction and the Brain's Reward Centers

-• PRESENTATION: Brain Function, Reward Centers and Drug Abuse and Addiction.pdf
+• Presentation Slides: Brain Function, Reward Centers and Drug Abuse and Addiction.pdf

-• Lauren Windle took her first line of cocaine when she was eighteen a decision that marked the beginning of her journey into addiction.
-Now four years clean she shares her story of addiction, recovery and freedom, outlining the 12 steps to recovery.
+• Article/Video: Lauren Windle took her first line of cocaine when she was eighteen a decision that marked the beginning of her journey into addiction.

-• Over the following 3 years, Paul was blacking out 6-7 nights per week until he eventually walked away from the bar.
-In this talk, Paul shares his struggles with addiction and how he used accountability and his voice to beat addiction.
+• Article/Video: Over the following 3 years, Paul was blacking out 6-7 nights per week until he eventually walked away from the bar.

-• (02:01) Why Do People Get Addicted to Drugs and Alcohol? by Channel Inspire Malibu
+• Video: (02:01) Why Do People Get Addicted to Drugs and Alcohol? by Channel Inspire Malibu

-• (02:22) What is Heroin?
+• Video: (02:22) What is Heroin?
 Heroin Facts and Effects by Channel Duffy's Nappa Valley Rehab

 • Chapter 6 Quiz: Addiction and the Brain's Reward Centers